- What are the most important documents for the preparation of a proposal?

 In all three ERC funding lines, e.g. if the Principal Investigator has to move to Europe for the ERC grant or if larger equipment has to be purchased for the project.
 The granting of additional budget is always a case-by-case decision by the panel reviewers.
 Therefore, the requested costs should be sufficiently explained, well justified and explicitly pointed out in the proposal.

-The Grant Agreement will be negotiated between the host institution and the ERC Executive Agency.
-Regarding the Grant Agreement preparations, the Principal Investigator is responsible for drafting the Description of Action (DoA) within this agreement, i.e., the scientific and technological description of the project which forms an integral part of the Grant Agreement.
+The Grant Agreement of successful proposals will be signed by the host institution and the ERC Executive Agency.
+The scientific and technological description of the project forms an integral part of the Grant Agreement.
 The corresponding regulations of the Grant Agreement can be found in the Model Grant Agreement.
+Additionally, a "Supplementary Agreement" between the Host Institution and the Principal Investigator needs to be signed.

 Close consultation with the host institution is essential for a smooth process during the application phase of the project.
 For example, the following aspects should be discussed: